ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-07-14-my-first-two-years-at-sanoma.md

 ## Summer 2024: New features and old updates

-- June 2024: New paid-rate algorithm
+- June 2024: New paid-rate algorithm to simplify the existing solution
-- DevOps updates: Automerge, CI/CD notifications,
 - Tagging-tool improvements: Linters, formatting, unit tests, Datadog with custom tracing, removed error catching and sys.path hacks, integration tests, Poetry, pyright
+  - Developer (consultant) had said that they do not believe in unit tests (!)
-- Write a document about how our scoring system works, add shared evaluation scripts, compare SVI and MCMC
+- Write a document about how our scoring system works, add shared evaluation scripts, learn about NumPyro and Bayesian inference, compare SVI and MCMC
-- Presentation on software design
-- Presentation on event-driven architecture
-- Presentation on Datadog
+- Presentations on software design, event-driven architecture, Datadog

 ## Fall 2024

 - Add support for collecting audio events
-- Personalized groups
+- Implement personalized groups
 - Remove manual approvals from pipelines
-- User purchase propensities as a service, dynamic paid-rate
+- Add user purchase propensities as a service, implement dynamic paid-rate
-- Presentation on Google's approach to measuring engineering productivity
-- Introduction to Bayesian inference
+- Presentation on Google's approach to measuring engineering productivity and an introduction to Bayesian inference

 ## Spring 2025

 - Hefaistos: New scoring system based on user-article vectors, Databricks + FastAPI
 - Rewrite Glue Spark code for exporting GDPR data
-- Create data integration
+- Create data integration for podcast metadata

 ## S2-2025